Derrick & Clark are both members of the Christian Apologetics Alliance

 Derrick was born in 1982 in Macon, Ga.
 He was raised by a God-fearing mother.
 During his formative years he attended Harvest Cathedral, a non-denominational church in his neighborhood.
-He has a son named Isaiah.

 Immediately after high-school, Derrick joined the US Air Force where he served 6 years full time and is currently in the Air Force Reserves.
 During His military service, he has been to Kyrgystan, Iraq, England, and Afghanistan.
 On his tour in Iraq, he met his life-long friend Clark.
 In Iraq, Derrick also took a secular course in World Religions that further rooted his foundation in Christianity.

 In 2012, Derrick enrolled in Liberty University to begin his formal theology training pursuing an Associates in Religion.

 Other than theology, he loves spending time with his wife, Joanna, and three kids.
 He is also into fitness and learning.

 Clark was born in Cleveland Ohio in 1984, the oldest child and only boy of a family of six.
 He grew up in a Christian home, going to church since before he could remember.
 He asked Jesus into his heart at the ripe old age of five after church one warm Sunday morning.